What you don't need to do to prepare for coronavirus.

 It may be possible to get Covid-19 from contaminated surfaces but the main way the virus is thought to spread is by droplets produced when an infected person coughs or sneezes.

-Face masks aren’t a fail-safe protection against coronavirus.
-Washing your hands and covering coughs and sneezes will protect you more.
+Remember, face masks aren’t a fail-safe protection against coronavirus.
+Washing your hands and covering coughs and sneezes remains as important as ever.

-Pharmac has restricted paracetamol prescriptions because of temporary closures of manufacturing plants in China.
+Pharmac has restricted paracetamol prescriptions (for 500mg tablets) because of supply issues resulting from Covid-19.
 These restrictions mean pharmacists can’t dispense more than one month's funded supply at a time.

 The restrictions don’t apply to paracetamol bought over-the-counter.
 However, needlessly stocking up could mean others aren’t able to buy the medication.